LiorSinai/liorsinai.github.io/_posts/2024-08-17-micrograd-4-ext.md

 ys .+= randn(length(ys)) * scale_factor * noise_factor
 {% endhighlight %}

 The `Polynomial` model is defined in the introduction.
-All we need is a customer method for  `parameters`:
+We also need a custom method for `parameters`:
 {% highlight julia %}
 parameters(m::Polynomial) = (;weights=m.weights)
 {% endhighlight %}